World Productions: Marcus Evans takeover

 It was announced in February 2012 that the company had been taken over by Marcus Evans Entertainment owned by billionaire businessman and owner of Ipswich Town F.C., Marcus Evans.
 Evans's company had been looking to get involved with television and film production for a number of years beforehand, and in 2010, set up its own production operation, Marcus Evans Entertainment.

 Takeover by ITV plc

-ITV plc announced in May 2017 that they had taken over World Productions.
-As a result of the deal, World Productions became a unit of ITV Studios and ITV Studios Global Entertainment began distributing all future series internationally.
+In May 2017, ITV plc acquired a majority stake in World Productions.As a result of the deal, World Productions became a unit of ITV Studios and ITV Studios Global Entertainment began distributing all future series internationally.

-In 2018, the series Bodyguard which World Productions produced, become the most-watched TV show in the UK since 2008, achieving approximately 10.4 million viewers throughout the programme.
+In 2018, the series finale of World Productions-produced Bodyguard became the BBC's most-watched drama since 2008, and the most-watched drama on British television overall since 2011, achieving an average of 10.4 million viewers.